curityio/mcp-authorization-secured-api/README.md

 ![AI agent Flow](images/ai-agent-flow.jpg)

-The flow uses the following steps:
+The overall flow uses the following steps:

 1. The MCP client runs OAuth flows to retrieve an access token.
 2. The Curity Identity Server issues the MCP client a confidential (opaque) access token.